Shiva-gsk/SSL-admin-task/README.md

 # SSL Admin Task Documentation
-My documentation on SSL-admin Task basically has the following steps. you can use specific Links to get to the desired section.
+My documentation on SSL-admin Task basically has the following steps.
+You can use specific Links to get to the desired section.

 1. [Initial Setup](#stage-1---intial-setup)
 2. [Enhanced Security](#enhanced-security)